aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Sweet As Organics wants to keep track of all orders, even cancelled ones, so rather than deleting the order, we'll just change its status to `cancelled`.
 Likewise, we can change the status to `completed` once an order has been received.

 You'll need:
-* A PATCH route on your server side that uses `db.editOrderStatus(id: Number, newStatus: String)`.
+* A PATCH route on your server side that uses `db.editOrderStatus(id: number, newStatus: string)`.
   * `editOrderStatus` returns the updated order, which you can respond with.
   * Test your route works as you expect before hitting it from the client side.
 * A client side `patchOrderStatus` function which makes the API call to that route, sending the new status and the id.